esmuellert/nvim-eslint/tests/e2e/parity/README.md

 - `--timeout` adjusts the milliseconds the collector waits for diagnostics (default: `20000`).

 ## Continuous integration
-The GitHub Actions workflow `.github/workflows/eslint-parity.yml` provisions Neovim, PNPM, and Node.js, clones the turborepo fixture, installs dependencies, and runs `python tests/e2e/parity/run_eslint_parity_suite.py` on every push and pull request targeting `main`.
-It follows pnpm's recommended order (`pnpm/action-setup@v4` with `version: 10` before `actions/setup-node@v4`) so the package manager and cache are configured consistently.
+The GitHub Actions workflow `.github/workflows/eslint-parity.yml` provisions Neovim, PNPM, and Node.js, checks out the turborepo fixture, installs dependencies, and runs `python tests/e2e/parity/run_eslint_parity_suite.py` on every push and pull request targeting `main`.
+It follows pnpm's recommended order (`pnpm/action-setup@v4` with the PNPM 9 LTS channel before `actions/setup-node@v4`) so the package manager and cache are configured consistently.
 The job installs Neovim from the `neovim-ppa/stable` channel to guarantee the latest stable release (currently 0.11.4) and pins Node.js to the LTS train.